-Examples of consumer transactions include denial for credit, insurance, employment, government licenses or benefits, or rentals.
+Examples of consumer transactions include denial for credit, insurance, employment, government licenses, government benefits or rentals.
 You may also experience increased charges for everything just listed, or unfavorable changes to existing terms for them.

 ECOA adverse action notice requirements

 The ECOA adverse action notice takes effect when a credit application is denied.
 It also takes effect if a counteroffer on an application is refused by the consumer.
-Again, according to Consumer Compliance Outlook:
+According to Consumer Compliance Outlook:

 “Adverse action notices under the ECOA and Regulation B are designed to help consumers and businesses by providing transparency to the credit underwriting process and protecting against potential discrimination by requiring creditors to explain the reasons adverse action was taken.”